natcap/invest.users-guide/source/coastal_protection.rst

    :align: center
    :figwidth: 443px

 Measured values are in column 1, and cumulative distance between measurements is in Column 2 (assuming rope is 10m long).
 In Column 3 we estimate 1/Slope, using DX=length of rope=10m.
 For example, slope of 1st measurement is 1/2.
 In Column 4, we estimate beach profile, assuming that zero is located at point where first measurement is taken.
 In Column 5 we estimate beach profile again, assuming that zero is last point measured.
-This last column is used to plot profile of beach as function of X, as shown in Figure 4.
+This last column is used to plot profile of beach as function of X, as shown in the following figure.

 .. figure 34